nickcox/cd-extras/readme.md

   - If truthy, offered Dir/Path/File completions will be coloured by `Format-ColorizedFilename`, if available.
 - _MaxCompletions_ : `[int] = 80`
-  - Limit the number of Dir/Path/File completions offered
+  - Limit the number of Dir/Path/File completions offered.
+Should probably be at least one less than `(Get-PSReadLineOption).CompletionQueryItems`.

 To configure _cd-extras_ create a hashtable, `cde`, with one or more of these keys _before_ importing
 it: